tamiespinosa/Election_Analysis/README.md

  Charles Spencer Stockham | 85,213        | 23.0%        |
  Raymon Anthony Doanne    | 11,606        | 3.1%         |

+* Diana DeGette received 73.8% (272,892) of the votes, making her the winner of the popular vote.

 ## <a name="Summary"></a>Election Audit Summary

 ## <a name="Resources"></a>Resources